About this release

 Encouraging and supporting breastfeeding is an important public health activity.
 There is good evidence that breastfeeding protects the health of children and mothers.
 Breastfeeding rates in Scotland are monitored and published annually.
 The information is collected at Health Visitor reviews of children at around 10 to 14 days (First Visit), 6 to 8 weeks, and 13 to 15 months of age.

-- Overall breastfeeding rates are increasing in Scotland, mainly due to the increase in mixed breast and formula feeding.
+- Overall breastfeeding rates continue to increase in Scotland, mainly due to an increase in mixed breast and formula feeding.

-- Almost two thirds (65%) of babies born in Scotland in financial year 2019 to 2020 were breastfed for at least some time after their birth.
+- Almost two thirds (66%) of babies born in Scotland in 2020/21 were breastfed for at least some time after their birth.

-- In financial year 2019 to 2020, 74% of toddlers had been introduced to solid food at six months of age or older.
-Only 1% had been started on solids at less than four months of age.
+- In 2020/21, 79% of babies had been introduced to solid food at six months of age or older.
+Less than 1% had been started on solids at less than four months of age.

 There is strong evidence that breastfeeding reduces children’s risk of gut, chest, and ear infections and leads to a small but significant improvement in brain development and IQ.
 Breastfeeding also benefits mothers’ health, with strong evidence that it reduces the risk of breast and ovarian cancer, and some evidence that it may also promote maternal healthy weight and reduce the risk of Type 2 diabetes.
 The benefits of breastfeeding for both baby and mother are seen across the world, including in high income countries such as Scotland.